andreas-kupries/aktive/doc/ref/transform_math_nary.md

 Returns image aggregated from the application of the associative binary operation `A + B` to all shared pixels of all the inputs.

+Expects 2 or more input images.
+Throws an error if there are less.

 |Input|Description|
 |:---|:---|
 |args...|Source images|